borisdj/EFCore.BulkExtensions/README.md

 Here single Id value itself doesn't matter, db will change it to next in sequence, what matters is their mutual relationship for sorting.<br>
 Insertion order is implemented with [TOP](https://docs.microsoft.com/en-us/sql/t-sql/queries/top-transact-sql) in conjuction with ORDER BY. [stackoverflow:merge-into-insertion-order](https://stackoverflow.com/questions/884187/merge-into-insertion-order).<br>
 This config should remain true when *SetOutputIdentity* is set to true on Entity containing NotMapped Property. [issues/76](https://github.com/borisdj/EFCore.BulkExtensions/issues/76)<br>
-When using **PreserveInsertOrder** with **SetOutputIdentity** Id values will be updated to new ones from database.<br>
+When using **SetOutputIdentity** Id values will be updated to new ones from database.<br>
-When using BulkInsertOrUpdate method for those that will be updated Id has to match it prior or some other unique colum if using UpdateByProperties.<br>
+When using BulkInsertOrUpdate method for those that will be updated Id column has to match, or some other unique colum if using UpdateByProperties.<br>

 **SetOutputIdentity** is useful when BulkInsert is done to multiple related tables, that have Identity column.<br>
 After Insert is done to first table, we need Id-s (if using Option 1) that were generated in Db because they are FK(ForeignKey) in second table.<br>
 It is implemented with [OUTPUT](https://docs.microsoft.com/en-us/sql/t-sql/queries/output-clause-transact-sql) as part of MERGE Query, so in this case even the Insert is not done directly to TargetTable but to TempTable and then Merged with TargetTable.<br>
-When used if *PreserveInsertOrder* is also set to *true* Id-s will be updated in entitiesList, and if *PreserveInsertOrder* is *false* then entitiesList will be cleared and reloaded.<br>
+When used Id-s will be updated in entitiesList, and if *PreserveInsertOrder* is set to *false* then entitiesList will be cleared and reloaded.<br>
 Example of *SetOutputIdentity* with parent-child FK related tables:
 ```C#
 int numberOfEntites = 1000;